fabioschitini/Shoping-Cart/README.md

 ## Feature
 * Add and remove products from the shopping cart
-* A sho page and a Cart page
+* A shop page and a Cart page

 link Live preview:https://fabioschitini.github.io/Memory-Card/